tonyzhaosz/sphinx_blog/source/tech-notes/c_kb/practices/cmocka.md

 # A crash-course of using Cmocka

+> The use of Cmocka is deprecated.
+A better choice is to use Cmock (http://www.throwtheswitch.org/cmock) and (http://www.throwtheswitch.org/ceedling).

 Unit testing is not just value validation using assertions.
 An important testing technique, namely mock, should be equally addressed.
 Cmocka provides a test framework of conducting mock features.
 The following content serves as a summary of two related links (https://blog.microjoe.org/2017/unit-tests-c-cmocka-coverage-cmake.html#assert-functions and https://lwn.net/Articles/558106/), targeting to clarify the concept of mock and the usage of Cmocka.

 It is assumed that users are able to generate dynamically libraries of Cmocka.
 The test platform is on a Ubuntu.
 Unfortunately, LLVM on MacOS does not recognize *--wrap* option.
 Following the steps below to complete source code preparation: